Cucina in Palm Beach takes down outdoor space after racking up a slew of code violations

 Dubbed Cucina Beach, the patio-styled outdoor dining area was built in the spring of 2020 in response to the social distancing policies followed during the COVID-19 pandemic after the Palm Beach Town Council passed a provision that allowed eateries to temporarily add or expand outdoor seating.

-When the provision ended in September 2022, Cucina said it was not interested in applying for the permanent outdoor seating program, but continued to operate the space.
+When the provision ended in September 2022, Cucina, located at 257 Royal Poinciana Way, said it was not interested in applying for the permanent outdoor seating program, but continued to operate the space.
 That lasted until February, when a resident’s complaint alerted officials to the unpermitted space, code enforcement officer John Moriarty said during the Code Enforcement Board’s May 23 meeting.

+More: Northern lights may light up U.S. skies, including Florida, in June: 5 things to know

 Moriarty, who visited the site, said the outdoor dining area featured multiple unpermitted structures, including an outdoor bar and pergola on the patio’s west side, as well as unpermitted fake grass.
 “There’s all kinds of turf put back there, and a (golf) putting green,” Moriarty said.
 “The whole parking lot has been filled up with potted plants to create some kind of a garden effect.”